Chocolate cake with soft, moist layers and a smooth chocolate buttercream frosting, my classic go-to recipe for birthdays and family celebrations.

 Instructions

-- In a small bowl, mix the buttermilk with the warm coffee and set aside.
+- Mix the buttermilk with the warm coffee and set aside

-- In a large mixing bowl, sift together the dry ingredients: flour, cocoa powder, baking soda, baking powder, and salt.
+- Sift together flour, cocoa powder, baking soda, baking powder, and salt

-- Bake for about 40 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for about 40 minutes, until a toothpick comes out clean

 Chocolate Buttercream